No Purchase Necessary to Enter Or Win

 - Teams may register to play the Parks for Life Challenge starting May 1st, 2018.

 - Teams may only register online through the Parks for Life Challenge website.

 - Teams must be comprised of two to three players.
-Families of 4 or more players may split into two or more teams.
-Teams with three members must have at least two members in each adventure photo to qualify.
+Families of four (4) or more players may split into two or more teams.

 - Should the team captain quit “The Game”, the team must re-register with a new team captain, under a new team name, and forfeits any points accumulated to that point.